 In the meantime, the trial for Morgan Earp’s murder was beginning back in Tombstone, but Pete Spence was soon released, without anyone to testify against him.
 Spence would later serve time in prison on a charge of murder.
-After his release he married Fin Clanton’s widow in 1910.
-Four years later he died and is buried in Globe, Arizona, in the plot next to Fin.
+After his release, he married Fin Clanton’s widow in 1910.
+Four years later he died and was buried in Globe, Arizona, in the plot next to Fin.

-By the middle of April, 1882, the Earp posse had been riding for nearly three weeks when they rested at Henry Hooker’s Sierra Bonita Ranch in shadow of the Graham Mountains.
+By the middle of April 1882, the Earp posse had been riding for nearly three weeks when they rested at Henry Hooker’s Sierra Bonita Ranch in the shadow of the Graham Mountains.
 Behan’s posse found out their location, but the rest of his posse abandoned him.
-Afterwards, the Earp faction drove Ike Clanton, Pony Deal, Hank Swilling and others out of the territory.
+Afterward, the Earp faction drove Ike Clanton, Pony Deal, Hank Swilling, and others out of the territory.

 Knowing that they could not get a fair trial in Tucson for killing Stillwell, the Earp posse finally gave up and headed to Colorado around April 15th.